Production of The Lord of the Rings film series: Animation and computer graphics visual effects

 Weta began animating Gollum (also called Sméagol) in late 1998, using a generic human muscle system, to convince New Line Cinema they could achieve it.
 Andy Serkis played Gollum by providing his voice and movements on set, as well as performing within the motion capture suit.
 His scenes were filmed twice, with and without him.
-Originally Gollum was set to solely be a CG character, but Jackson was so impressed by Serkis's audition tape that they used him on set as well.
+Originally Gollum was set to solely be a CGI character, but Jackson was so impressed by Serkis's audition tape that they used him on set as well.
 A team led by Randy Cook performed the animation using both motion capture data and manual recreation of Serkis's facial reference.
-Gollum's CG model was also redesigned now using a subdivision surface model instead of the NURBS model for Fellowship (a similar rebuild was done for the digital doubles of the lead actors) to better resemble Serkis.
-This allowed the filmmakers to create a shot where Serkis, made-up to resemble Gollum, is believably replaced with the CG Gollum.
+Gollum's CGI model was redesigned using a subdivision surface model instead of the NURBS model for Fellowship (a similar rebuild was done for the digital doubles of the lead actors) to better resemble Serkis.
+This allowed the filmmakers to create a shot where Serkis, made-up to resemble Gollum, is believably replaced with the CGI Gollum.
 The original model can still be glimpsed briefly in the first film.
 Over Christmas 2001, the crew proceeded to reanimate all the previous shots accordingly.
 Another problem was that the crew realized that the cast performed better in the versions of the film when Serkis was present.
-In the end, the CG Gollum was often animated on top of these scenes, and Serkis was painted out.
+In the end, the CGI Gollum was often animated on top of these scenes, and Serkis was painted out.
 Shots such as his crawling with more than human skill down a sheer cliff were shot with no live reference.
-Serkis also did motion-capture for the character which would drive the body of the model, whilst animators did all fingers and facial animation.
-Gino Acevedo supervised realistic skin tones, which for the first time used subsurface scattering shader, taking four hours per frame to render.
+Serkis did motion-capture for the character to drive the body of the model, whilst animators created the finger and facial movements.
+Gino Acevedo supervised realistic skin tones, which for the first time used a subsurface scattering shader, taking four hours per frame to render.
 Render time refers to the amount of time it took the computer to process the image into a usable format; it does not include the amount of time it took the texture artists to "draw" the frame.
-The hair dynamics of CG Gollum in The Two Towers were generated using Maya Cloth.
+The hair dynamics of CGI Gollum in The Two Towers were generated using Maya Cloth.
 Because of its technical limitations, Weta subsequently moved to the Syflex system for The Return of the King.